 Cons of Oats and Diabetes

-- Bloating: Because oats are high in fiber, you will naturally bloat.
+- Bloating: Oats are high in fiber, which is great for your blood sugar, but not always for your digestive system.
+That means you may naturally feel bloated after eating a bowl of oatmeal.
 However, you can reduce bloating by drinking plenty of water when eating oats.

 - Flatulence: Now, we know you are thinking this is gross, but let’s all be adults here.
-Everyone passes gas!
-However, no one really wants to suffer from excessive trouser coughs if they don’t have to, especially if you are the silent but deadly type.
+The high amount of fiber in oatmeal leads to that bloated feeling, and bloating leads to gas.
+However, no one really wants to suffer from excessive gas if they don’t have to, and not only because it’s smelly.
+Excess gas can be uncomfortable and make it difficult to perform your daily tasks.
 But, don’t worry, water fixes everything.
-Drink plenty of water, and you’ll be fine.
+Again drink plenty of water, and you’ll be fine.

 - Add-ins: When people make oats, it’s typical to buy oats with flavors added in or to add in flavors yourself.
 But, the extra add-ins can work against you.
 Just be cautious and check to make sure there isn't any extra sugar or flavorings that can be harmful to diabetes.

 The Best Oats for Diabetes